 In addition, SRLs have address inputs (A3, A2, A1, A0 inputs for SRL16) determining the length of the shift register.
-The shift register may be of a fixed static length, or it may be dynamically adjusted.
+The shift register can be a fixed static length or can be dynamically adjusted.
+In dynamic mode, each time a new address is applied to the address pins, the new bit position value is available on the Q output after the time delay to access the LUT.

-In dynamic mode each time a new address is applied to the address pins, the new bit position value is available on the Q output after the time delay to access the LUT.
 Synchronous and asynchronous set/reset control signals are not available in the SRL primitives.
 However, if your RTL code includes a reset, the Xilinx synthesis tool infers additional logic around the SRL to provide the reset functionality.

-To obtain the best performance when using SRLs, Xilinx recommends that you implement the last stage of the shift register in the dedicated Slice register.
-The Slice registers have a better clock-to-out time than SRLs.
-This allows some additional slack for the paths sourced by the shift register logic.
-Synthesis tools will automatically infer this register unless this resource is instantiated or the synthesis tool is prevented from inferring such a register because of attributes or cross hierarchy boundary optimization restrictions.
+To obtain the best performance when using SRLs, Xilinx recommends that you implement the last stage of the shift register in the dedicated slice register.
+Slice registers have a better clock-to-out time than SRLs.
+This allows additional slack for the paths sourced by the shift register logic.
+Synthesis tools automatically infer this register unless this resource is instantiated or the synthesis tool is prevented from inferring this type of register because of attributes or cross-hierarchy boundary optimization restrictions.
+To infer the extra register, register the dynamically delayed signal separately in the RTL.